ashawwad/ashawwad/README.md

 - 🔭 I am specialize in **AI cloud solutions, software architecture, and digital transformation**.

 - 🌟 I am passionate about **AI solutions, Generative AI, and Large Language Models**.

+- 🌟 I am also passionate about **Sketching, Drawing, and Digital Illustrations**.

 - 💬 Ask me about **AI-driven software solutions, and digital transformation**.